hyperledger/besu-docs/docs/private-networks/how-to/configure/consensus/qbft.md

 # Configure QBFT consensus

-Hyperledger Besu implements the QBFT proof of authority (PoA) [consensus protocol](index.md).
+Besu implements the QBFT proof of authority (PoA) [consensus protocol](index.md).
 QBFT is the recommended enterprise-grade consensus protocol for private networks.

 In QBFT networks, approved accounts, known as validators, validate transactions and blocks.
 Validators take turns to create the next block.
 Before inserting the block onto the chain, a super-majority (greater than or equal to 2/3) of validators must first sign the block.